blankenshipgm/Gitinstruction/README.md

 ### FAQ's
-1. I got back into git after this tutorial and I cannot find my access token! where is it?
+1. I got back into git after this tutorial, and I cannot find my access token! where is it?
 Answer: The git access token disappears after you create it.
 You will have to create and new one and save it somewhere on your computer.
 Saving it elsewhere is the only way to refrain from making a new access token each time you use git.
 ### GitHub Support
 If you have any issues with git contact them here:(https://support.github.com/)